Wendi Peters: 1987–2010: Career beginnings and Coronation Street

+Peters was born in Blackburn, Lancashire on 29 February 1968 making her a Leapling.
 As a child, Peters attended dance school and performed in various school plays.
 She has cited seeing Annie on the West End in 1980 as the catalyst for her wanting to pursue acting for her career.
 Her professional acting career began in 1987 when she performed at the Crucible Theatre, Sheffield.
 In 1992, she portrayed Red Riding Hood in a stage production of Into the Woods, a role Peters described as one of her favourites in a 2021 interview.
 After various stage roles including The Scarlet Pimpernel (1991), Guys and Dolls (1991), Bedroom Farce (1996) and Noises Off (1997), Peters made her television debut four years later in the BBC medical drama series Cardiac Arrest.
 She then appeared in minor roles in Out of the Blue and Bad Girls.

 In 2003, Peters was cast in the role of Cilla Battersby-Brown in the ITV soap opera Coronation Street.
 In January 2006, she competed on ITV's Soapstar Superstar, raising £35,000 for her chosen charities.
 In January 2007, it was announced that Peters would be leaving the soap after four years.
 She made the decision as a result of wanting to spend more time with family alongside pursuing other projects.
 She reprised the role in 2008 as part of a straight-to-DVD special, Out of Africa.
 Also in 2008, Peters appeared on Adrenaline Junkie with Jack Osborne, where she jumped out of a helicopter at 9,000 feet over Table Mountain.